Monday, September 11th will be pre-conference programming, with the full conference starting on Tuesday, September 12th at 7:30am.

 Anti-Hunger Advocacy and Racial Justice

-Minerva Delgado, Director of Coalitions and Advocacy, Alliance to End Hunger
+Minerva Delgado, Director of Coalitions and Advocacy, Alliance to End Hunger; Marlysa Gamblin, Domestic Advisor for Policies and Programs for Specific Populations, Bread for the World

-African American and Latino communities are disproportionately impacted by hunger in the U.S. However, their voices are often ignored when it comes to defending anti-hunger programs with elected officials.
-This session will address barriers to racial equity and advocacy skills for sharing effective anti-hunger messages with legislators.
+African American and Latino communities are disproportionately impacted by hunger in the U.S. However, their voices are often ignored when it comes to making policy.
+This session will explain the racial wealth gap, discuss how to improve SNAP for communities of color and share effective advocacy strategies.

 Structural Racism in the Emergency Food System